Are you ready for what is to come...

 Critical thinking and problem-solving top the list of skills that employers believe will grow in prominence in the next five years; consistent since 2016.

-But newly emerging this year (2020) are skills in self-management such as active learning, resilience, stress tolerance and flexibility.
+But newly emerging as of the last report (2020) are skills in self-management such as active learning, resilience, stress tolerance and flexibility.

 What we do at TalEction